The distraction factor

-The latest in our new weekly series about living with Google Glass comes from our own Jerry Hildenbrand, a neckbearded riddle wrapped in a West Virginia enigma.
+The latest in our occasional series about living with Google Glass comes from our own Jerry Hildenbrand, a neckbearded riddle wrapped in a West Virginia enigma.

 Google Glass is no more distracting than your phone, nor is it any less

 We all know that if you get caught speeding upwards of 20 mph over the speed limit and you're wearing Google Glass, you're going to get at least one ticket.
 And you should.
 Piloting 8,000 pounds of metal traveling at high speeds is a responsibility you shouldn't take lightly.

 While very few are complaining about the speeding ticket that was issued in the example above, a good many people are outraged that the driver wearing Google Glass was mentioned on the citation.